q8888620002/Group-Attribution-for-Diffusion-Models/unconditional_generation/README.md

 Follow these steps to reproduce our results:

-1. **Train a Full Model**
-   Train the diffusion model on the original dataset.
+1. **Train a Full Model** - Train the diffusion model on the original dataset.

-2. **Prune the Full Model**
-   Apply pruning and fine-tune it on the original dataset.
+2. **Prune the Full Model** - Apply pruning and fine-tune it on the original dataset.

-3. **Sparsified Fine-Tuning**
-   Load the pruned model and fine-tune it on the **removal** or **remaining** distribution.
+3. **Sparsified Fine-Tuning** - Load the pruned model and fine-tune it on the **removal** or **remaining** distribution.

-4. **Compute Model Behavior**
+4. **Compute Model Behavior** - Compute corresponding model behavior for both unlearned and retrained models.
-   Evaluate the model’s performance and behavior.

-5. **Retrain with Data Model Distribution**
-   Train models using the data model distribution and compute their behavior.
+5. **Retrain with Data Model Distribution** - Train models using the data model distribution and compute their behavior.

-6. **Compute LDS (Likelihood Difference Score)**
-   Measure the impact of unlearning using LDS.
+6. **Compute LDS (Likelihood Difference Score)**  - Measure the performance of unlearning using LDS.

 ## 1. Training a Diffusion Model from Scratch with a removal distribution
 To train a diffusion model, execute the following command: